 Fixed charges in Indiana

-Fixed charges undermine the economics of rooftop solar and energy efficiency by disincentivizing customers from using less electricity from their utility: why bother trying to cut down on your energy usage or produce your own energy when your utility bill can only go so low?
+Fixed charges also undermine the economics of rooftop solar and energy efficiency by disincentivizing customers from using less electricity from their utility.
+After all, why bother trying to cut down on your energy usage or produce your own energy when your utility bill can only go so low?
 Fixed charges also disincentivize the development of new efforts to put more power in the hands of consumers as part of a larger attempt to reform the electric grid.
-They ultimately lock ratepayers into higher rates and exempt utilities from having to find more innovative and cost-efficient ways to provide the services their customers want.
+Ultimately, they lock ratepayers into higher rates and exempt utilities from having to find more innovative and cost-efficient ways to provide the services their customers want.

 Additional resources